AMC Hornet: 1973

 A comparison road test by Popular Science selected the most "trend-setting" and "deluxe compacts" with V8 engines.
 The Hornet hatchback model was described as "one of the most modern cars on the market" and the 304 CID and automatic transmission-equipped Hornet hatchback recorded 0-60 acceleration 12.1 seconds and 16.453 mpgus fuel economy.
 Another Popular Science road test of compact four-door sedans compared the AMC Hornet 304 CID, Ford Maverick 302 CID, Chevrolet Nova 350 CID, and Plymouth Valiant 318 CID.
 The Hornet was described as having an interior 'filled with features to make riding and driving more enjoyable" as well as good braking, handling, and maneuverability.
 The test car's V8 "beat all the competition for best acceleration, and then beat them again in fuel economy."

-Research sponsored by the U.S. National Highway Traffic Safety Administration (NHTSA) to improve front and side crashworthiness was first applied into production compact vehicles starting with the 1973 Hornet, which included stronger doors designed to withstand 2500 lb penetration in the first 6 in of crush.
+Research sponsored by the U.S. National Highway Traffic Safety Administration (NHTSA) to improve front and side crashworthiness was first applied to production compact vehicles starting with the 1973 Hornet, which included stronger doors designed to withstand 2500 lb penetration in the first 6 in of crush.

 Spurred by AMC's success in its strategy of improving product quality, and an advertising campaign focusing on "we back them better because we build them better", the automaker achieved record profits.
 American Motors' comprehensive "Buyer Protection Plan" warranty was expanded for the 1973 models to cover lodging expenses should a car require overnight repairs when the owner is away from home.

 Suggested prices began at $2,298 for the base model two-door sedan with the more popular new hatchback going for $2,449.